gabek/GitYourFeedback/README.md

     completionHandler(url)
 }
 ```
+This is also where you could generate, possibly from your backend, a signed URL so the Google Cloud Storage bucket doesn't need to be completely public.

-And there are other methods you can implement as well, to provide additional information in the issues that get filed.
+There are other methods you can implement as well, to provide additional information in the issues that get filed.

 ```
 func additionalData() -> String? func issueLabels() -> [String]?
 ```

-This is also where you could generate, possibly from your backend, a signed URL so the Google Cloud Storage bucket doesn't need to be completely public.

 ## Presenting the Feedback interface